JoseRoca/WinFBX2/docs/String Management/DWSTRING Class.md

 ### <a name="chrw"></a>ChrW

 Returns a wide-character string from a codepoint.
-If the codepoint is higher than 65535, the value returned is the sum of a surrogate pair.
+If the codepoint is higher than 65535, the value returned a surrogate pair.

 ```
 FUNCTION ChrW (BYVAL codePoint AS UInteger) AS DWSTRING